SumitxThokar/66DaysofML/README.md

 ## Day 38 of #66DaysofML.
 **Course**:**Hands on Machine Leraning with scikit Learn, Keras & TensorFlow** <br>
 :large_blue_diamond: On my journey of learning Machine Learning, Today I learned about Elastic Net which is middle ground between Ridge Regression and Lasso Regression.
 Further I learned when to use which Regression.
 It is always best to have atleast a little bit of regularization i.e to avoid Linear Regression.
 We should consider using Ridge regression by default but if you think only few features are useful, It is good to use lasso or ElasticNet.
 Furthermore, I learned about Early Stopping which basically is to stop training as soon as the validation error reaches as minimum to regularize iterative learning algorithms like Gradient Descent.

+## Day 39 of #66daysofML.
+**Course**:**Hands on Machine Leraning with scikit Learn, Keras & TensorFlow** <br>
+:large_blue_diamond: On my journey of learning Machine Learning, Today I learned what Logistic Regression is in detail and about its training and cost function.
+Logistic Regression is a model that estimates the probability of an event happening.
+The output ranges from 0 and 1.
+We use a cost udnciton that penalizes the model for making incorrect prediction which is called logloss and is calculated by averaging the cost over all the training data.